nalf3in/wyoming-glados/README.md

 # Wyoming GLaDOS

 [Wyoming protocol](https://github.com/rhasspy/wyoming) server for the [GLaDOS](https://github.com/R2D2FISH/glados-tts) text to speech system from R2D2FISH.
-Its uses CUDA acceleration if supported.
+It uses CUDA acceleration if supported.

 The server part is an heavily stripped down version of [wyoming-piper](https://github.com/rhasspy/wyoming-piper) and the gladostts folder is a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of R2D2FISH's repo